rotheconrad/F100_Prok_Recombination/README.md

 # PART 01: Genome Preparation

-This workflow is intended for a collection of genomes belonging to the same species.
+This workflow is intended for a collection of genomes belonging to the same species (ANI ≥ 95%) or to closely related species (ANI ≥ 85-90%).
 Start with your genome files in fasta format in their own directory.
-We will refer to this directory as ${genomes_dir}.
+We will refer to this directory as the ${genomes_dir}.

 ### Step 01: Rename fasta deflines